AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-42199-->

 *  The deprecated TinyMCE v3 library has been removed.
-The `Magento_Tinymce3Banner` module and MFTF tests related to TinyMCE v3.x have been removed from {{site.data.var.ee}}.
+The `Magento_Tinymce3Banner` module and MFTF tests related to TinyMCE v3.x have been removed from Adobe Commerce.

 <!--- MC-41497-->

-*  Magento no longer throws an `Invalid header value detected` error on the Contact us form when a shopper enters an email address that contains French diacritic marks (such as "é", “è”).
+*  Magento no longer throws an `Invalid header value detected` error on the Contact us form when a shopper enters an email address that contains French diacritic marks (such as "é", "è").
 Magento now converts UTF-8 letters in the user name to ASCII encoding.
 Previously, UTF-8 letters were not converted to ASCII encoding in the unique section of the email address.

 <!--- MC-39947-->